 At the time of the visual inspection, active CCR placement was evident based on exposed and recently graded CCR fill surfaces.
-Final cover is in place along nearly the entire south and east slopes, as it was during previous annual inspections beginning in 2018 with the remaining landfill areas being open.
+Final cover is in place along nearly the entire south and east slopes, as it was during the 2018 annual inspection with the remaining landfill areas being open.